Estate Agents in Mid WalesWelsh Property Services - trading as Property Services (Mid Wales) Limited

 The cost of the HIP will depend on the size and type of the property (for example if it is freehold or leasehold).

-Whilst this is a change from the current way of doing things, it is worth remembering that the property you wish to buy after 1st June will also have had a HIP prepared on it and so this will reduce the costs of buying accordingly.
+Whilst this is a change from the current way of doing things, it is worth remembering that the property you wish to buy will also have had a HIP prepared on it and so this will reduce the costs of buying accordingly.
 All that is happening is that some of the costs of the transaction are moving from the buying side to the selling side to help speed up the process and help buyers make an informed choice.

 So is a HIP worth having?